NecRaul/lain-shorten/README.md

 ## How it works

-The `s.lain.la` service allows shortening URLs via a `POST` request.
+Supported services allow shortening URLs via an `HTTP` request.

 This tool automates the process to avoid typing long `curl` strings.